Stefan Seeger

 Stefan Seeger (born 11 July 1962, in Michelstadt, Hesse) is a German chemist and professor at the University of Zurich in Switzerland.

 Biography

-Seeger studied chemistry at University of Heidelberg under Technical University Berlin.
+Seeger studied chemistry at University of Heidelberg and Technische Universität Berlin.
 In 1992, he earned his PhD degree.
 He later studied Business administration at FernUniversität Hagen.
 In 1992 he established a research group for biophysical chemistry at the University of Heidelberg.
 After working as a postdoctoral student at the University of Lund in Sweden, he returned in 1994 to University of Heidelberg to finish his habilitation in 1997.
 Later that year, he was appointed as a professor for Biosensors at the University of Regensburg.
 In 1999, he was appointed at University of Zurich to a chair for physical chemistry.
 In 2001, he was appointed as the director of the Institute for Physical Chemistry.

 Career

 Seeger invented together with his research group the Supercritical Angle Fluorescence Microscopy method and silicone nanofilaments, such as nanostructured coatings, which show superhydrophobic and superoleophobic properties.
 He also developed techniques for the manipulation of biological particles.
 He has so far published more than 100 scientific articles.
 In addition, he founded Molecular Machines & Industries, Ltd., a supplier of laseroptic systems for pathology, biotechnology and pharmaceutical industry.

 He founded a bachelor and master program Chemistry and business administration at University of Zurich, programs teaching high level chemistry and management skills in one program.
 This programs address professional profiles like general management, logistics, business development, key account manager, etc. in the chemical and related industries.